-Since our inception through June 30, 2020, we not generate any revenue and incurred significant operating losses and negative cash flows from our operations.
-We expect our cash of \$3.2 million as of June 30, 2020, together with the net proceeds from the sale of 15,107,984 shares of Series A convertible preferred stock, subsequent to June 30, 2020 and the net proceeds of from this offering, will be sufficient to fund our operating expenses and capital expenditure requirements for .
+Since our inception through June 30, 2020, we have not generated any revenue and have incurred significant operating losses and negative cash flows from our operations.
+Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations for .
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.